What is PTO? Here’s a Comprehensive Guide to Understanding PTO

 Time that employees can take off while still earning regular wages | Authorized time off in which employees will receive no pay or compensation | The cumulative amount of paid time off awarded to an employee each year | The number of paid time off days that either expire or roll over after a specific date | There is no limit to how much paid time off days employees can take | The number of paid time off days that have been earned over a period of time |

-PTO Definitions in Other Countries
+PTO Definition in Other Countries

 United Kingdom | Statutory leave entitlement, Annual leave |